 A simple electronic circuit consists of one digital input connected to a digital output.
 To power the circuit, a voltage source, a ground, and a load is necessary.

 |For Flexibility, Use Products That Offer Both Sink and Source Logic|

 Certain products in the market offer both sink and source logic for flexibility in connections.
 What makes this possible are the bidirectional diodes wired in parallel.
 Photo couplers also help minimize wiring damages.
 Use these products if flexibility is desired, or if you plan to repurpose them later.

 Here's what the actual wiring diagrams look like for the .
 There is one diagram for connecting sink logic outputs and another diagram for source logic outputs.
 The PLC, or "Programmable Controller", is on the left, and the motor driver on the right.
 The INx designations are inputs, and the OUTx designations are outputs.

 Take a look at the first input "IN-COM0" (Inputs Common).
 On the top wiring diagram, it's connected to 24 VDC, and the input has a path to ground.
 On the bottom diagram, the "IN-COM0" is connected to the 0v, and the input has a path to the voltage source.
 The bidirectional diodes in the input circuits allow this.

-Hopefully this helps.
 Please comment if you have other sink and source tricks or info.
-Thanks for reading this far and check back for my next post!
+Thanks for reading this far and please subscribe!